 “Did you know?” is one of the most used phrases in any language.
 With good reason.
 All knowledge is valuable.
 Your knowledge is valuable.
 Stay in the loop, stay informed, keep asking questions, keep sharing your knowledge.

-The information videos on didyouknow.tv are worth watching.
+The video documentaries on didyouknow.tv are worth watching.
 Watch now, know now!
-And if you know even more, please share it here in the comments forms.

 Thanks for watching.